 One thing is facade (surface) and another is content.
-Those who cannot discern between surface and content, may be fooled for a long time.
-Who wants that?
-On the other hand, setting up your own church with a great-looking facade to cover tyranny, might bring tax benefits, money in the bank and status in its wake.
+Setting up your own church with a great-looking facade to cover tyranny might bring tax benefits, money in the bank and status in its wake.
+But . . .

 The guru Paramahansa Yogananda (1893-1952) was a Hindu emissary who came by boat to Boston in September 1920 and got a Rosicrucian for a follower there that year, on Christmas Eve into Christmas night.

 Some say the yogi founded his Self-Realization Fellowship, SRF (earlier known by several names, such as Sat-Sanga) in 1920.
 But is that so?
 We are told God* got a disciple in Boston that year, and founding papers from the early 20's could be missing.

 * "Master, Dr. Lewis was your first disciple in this country, wasn't he?"
 The Master answered, "That's what they say."

 Churchlike formalism came later on.
 In 1925 Yogananda bought a run-down hotel with eighteen rooms on a hilltop in Los Angeles, with the help of friends, and made it his headquarters.
 However, since Yogananda was not a US citizen, he did not own the place.